Farhad-AI/Which-type-of-data-fusion-is-better/README.md

         3-First concating the data, then using a CNNs for training

 #### 1-Training each model seperately and fusion their results
+We used UTKinect dataset for this test and the inputs are extracted from 3 plane(x-y, y-z, x-z)

 #### 2-Each input has its own CNNs, but they are concatenated in the output layer